Skip to content

 Conventional Methods and Challenges

-• Scalability Concerns: Custom APIs may not always be designed with scalability in mind, which can lead to performance issues as demand or data volume increases.
+• Scalability and Performance: Custom APIs are often not designed with scalability in mind, leading to performance issues as data volumes or user demand increases.
+Achieving optimal scalability and performance requires considerable development resources and infrastructure.

 Talos